Manasukketha Maharasa: Soundtrack

-The music was composed by Deva.
-Lyrics written by Pulamaipithan and Kalidasan in pen name of "Thirupathooran".
-Even though Deva made his debut with the film Mattukara Mannaru (1986), it was this film which gave him a break as a composer.
+The music was composed by Deva and the lyrics written by Pulamaipithan and Kalidasan under the pen name "Thirupathooran".
+Even though Deva had made his debut in film music composition with Mattukara Mannaru (1986), it was this film which gave him a break as a composer.

+Reception

+P. S. S. of Kalki praised the acting of Seetha and her banter with Ramarajan while also praising the acting of Nizhalgal Ravi and Deva's music.
+He however felt Goundamani as antagonist is made to fool around ruining the seriousness of his negative role.